spark423/pldi2025-artifact/README.md

 ```
 $ ./CorrectnessTestOurLibm.sh
 ```
-This script will take roughly 20 minutes.
-This script tests whether both the rounding-invariant input bounds and rounding-invariant outputs implementations in our library produce the correctly rounded 34 round-to-odd results for uniformly sampled FP32 inputs under all standard rounding modes.
+This script will take roughly 5 minutes.
+This script tests whether both the rounding-invariant input bounds and rounding-invariant outputs implementations in our library produce the correctly rounded results for uniformly sampled FP inputs across multiple FP representations with 8 exponent bits and between 2 and 24 precision bits (i.e., 10 <= bit-length <= 32) under all standard rounding modes.
 Passing this test confirms that a function avoids double rounding issues when rounding its results to other FP representations.
 If the test is successful, you should see "check" in green text, for each elementary function and for each method.
 Otherwise, it will print "incorrect" in red text, which signifies that the test has failed.

-We also set up a test script to run this test for ALL possible FP32 inputs.
-However, we don't recommend running this for artifact evaluation purposes, as this will take > 4 hours, even when run in parallel...
+We also set up a test script to run this test for ALL possible inputs across all FP representations with 8 exponent bits and bit-lengths between 10 and 32.
+However, we don't recommend running this for artifact evaluation purposes, as this will take > 9 hours, even when run in parallel...
 ```
 $ ./CorrectnessTestFullOurLibm.sh
 ```